glydeck/hp_javascript_clock/readme.md

 This is a simple javascript clock that uses images to render the time.
 There are two versions of the clock.
 One version uses images that are supplied in the images folder.
-The other version uses images that have been converted to BASE64 and them imbeded in the html.
+The other version uses images that have been converted to BASE64 and then imbeded in the html.
 This allows the clock to be self contained.

 - [**See it Work**](http://glydeck.com/hpClock/hpClock.html)